Vote counting begins in Papua New Guinea amid electoral roll confusion

 Despite its mineral wealth, which includes Exxon Mobil's $20 billion LNG plant, most of the country's nearly eight million people live at subsistence level on islands, atolls and in remote mountain village.

-(Reporting by Ben Cooper; Editing by Robert Birsel)
+Reporting by Ben Cooper; Editing by Robert Birsel